XiuJC/Hackathon2-G14-2023/README.md

 Inheritance is used between some classes.
 Boss is inherited from Enemy and BossMove is inherited from Move.

 # How Linked List Play a Role in the Game
-Stage is a the linked list we used that contains Wave structure that contains Boss class and Enemy class.
+Stage is a the linked list we used that contains Wave structure that act as nodes containing Boss class and Enemy class.
+We use the Wave(Node) to store the Boss and Enemies of every wave in a stage.
+That is that Wave 1 contains 1 goblin, or Wave 3 contains
+1 Wyvern(boss) for examples.
+With Wave, we can keep moving forward every time the wave ends to load the next Wave in a Stage.
+That is how
+Wave are used to make it simpler to load data of the enemies in the wave in stages of the game.

 # Screenshots